SKA-ScienceDataProcessor/FastImaging/README.md

   - libstp: the STP library code
   - test: unit tests for the STP library
   - stp-runner: allows the execution of any STP function on arbitrary numpy data
+  - auxiliary: external functions to auxiliate the library
   - third-party: external code, mostly libraries
 - tools: auxiliary tools